Wilbursoft/wp-plugin-utils/README.md

 But thats not ready to use yet, you need to put it in to a unique name space for this plugin so it does not clash whwne used by multiple plugins

-2) Run the following where 'my-plugin-folder' is your plugin folder
+2) Run the following where 'my-plugin-folder' is your plugin directory (that you are in the root of)

     $ php ./wp-plugin-utils/pull-src2lib.php my-plugin-folder